About the first Call (CLOSED)

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 801359.

-To apply, please click the application buttons that are placed under the project descriptions.
-Please note that you’ll be redirected to the local vacancy portals.
+To apply, please click on Apply below, or the application buttons that are placed under the project descriptions.
+Please note that you’ll be redirected to the website of Utrecht University, commissioner of the MCEC-program, since all applications will be collected there.